 Elephants were born to be elephants.
-Their purpose on this planet is multifaceted (our Elephant Spoken Here blog will cover some of these issues) but all roads lead to their role as elephants, living in the wild.
+Their purpose on this planet is multifaceted (our Elephant Spoken Here blog / elephant website will cover some of these issues) but all roads lead to their role as elephants, living in the wild.
 Our elephants should not have to constantly live in fear.
 Fear of humans coming to take their lives in the wild or humans rushing in to capture an innocent baby elephant from behind their mother’s back.
 (There is also our elephants’ fear of abuse in captivity by cruel humans wielding & striking them with bullhooks.)

-While Elephant Spoken Here will cover the serious issues (with compassion, but not without bit of indignation sprinkled in) we will not forget those moments that make us smile; the light-hearted elephant moments of whimsy and fun.
+While Elephant Spoken Here will cover the serious issues (with compassion, but not without a bit of indignation sprinkled in) we will not forget those moments that make us smile; the light-hearted elephant moments of whimsy and fun.
 And even on occasion an off-topic post will find its way here under the category of “What’s That Got To Do With Elephants?”
 But our elephants rule, nonetheless. 🙂

 Our Elephant Spoken Here elephant conservation website / elephant blog is meant not only to educate (not to condemn unknowing or thoughtless humans nor to demean or humiliate) but to share our passion for these highly intelligent (some more so than humans), sentient, and sensitive animals.